 Out of the Closets and Into the Courts: Legal Opportunity Structure and Gay Rights Litigation.
 University of Michigan Press.
 Original edition published in 2004.
 Updated paperback edition published in 2006.

-Annika Ljung-Baruth, Lecturer, Department of English and Women’s and Gender Studies Program
+Annika Ljung-Baruth, Senior Lecturer, Department of English and Gender, Sexuality, and Women’s Studies Program

-As a lecturer in Women’s and Gender Studies and English, I specialize in 20th century literature and phenomenology, representations of gender in literature and in the media, and feminist theory.
+As a lecturer in Gender, Sexuality, and Women’s Studies and English, I specialize in 20th century literature and phenomenology, representations of gender in literature and in the media, and feminist theory.
 Current research areas include the field of ecofeminism, and the connection between the oppression of women and the exploitation of nature in Western society and globally.
 An additional research area is the development of feminism as a component of public policy and culture in Scandinavian social democratic societies.

 I have received scholarships from Stockholm University, The Bank of Sweden Tercentenary Foundation, and The Sweden-America Foundation.
 During the academic year of 2009/2010, I was trained as a UVM Sustainability Faculty Fellow, and I became a fellow in May 2010.
 Some of my recent articles include "The Virtue of Responsibility: Femininity, Temporality, and Space in Michael Cunningham's The Hours" and "In Search of a Moral Erotic Standard: Female Subjectivity and Eros in Dorothy Canfield Fisher's Rough-Hewn and The Brimming Cup", both published in Springer's book series Analecta Husserliana.
 Recent conference presentations include the paper “Masculinity in Motion: Constructions of Masculinities, the Scandinavian Parental Leave Model, and Revising American Individualism” presented at the conference “Masculinity in Motion: Men and (E)Quality of Life” at the University of Oslo, Norway, in May 2012.
 In this paper, I employed an ecofeminist analytical framework to examine the subject of parental leave in the US and in Scandinavia.

-Elaine McCrate, Associate Professor, Department of Economics and Women’s and Gender Studies Program
+Elaine McCrate, Associate Professor, Department of Economics and Gender, Sexuality, and Women’s Studies Program